 Worked Example: Magnet Approaching A Loop

-When direction questions feel messy, use this sequence:
+When direction questions feel messy, run this sequence on your own case:

 - Choose a positive direction for magnetic flux through the loop.